cjneely10/BioMetaDB/README.md

 # Additional SQLAlchemy operations...
 </code></pre>

-**BioMetaDB** returns objects that directly inherit from SQLAlchemy data types, meaning that (most, if not all) functions that are available to SQLAlchemy objects are available here.
+**BioMetadatabase** returns objects that directly inherit from SQLAlchemy data types, meaning that (most, if not all) functions that are available to SQLAlchemy objects are available here.

 ### Why bother?